siavashtab/Cstructs/README.md

 ## Cstruct
-A C implementation of some useful abstract data types
+A C implementation of some useful doubly linked list-based abstract data types

 -----------